 - Be sure to have your transcripts sent to Admissions so that the courses show up on your ISU Degree Audit and internal transcript.

-Credit for Advanced Placement Examinations
+Credit for Advanced Placement or International Baccalaureate Examinations

-- ISU has established course equivalencies for passing grades on specific AP exams taken while in high school.
+- ISU has established course equivalencies for passing grades on specific AP and IB exams taken while in high school.
 A table showing which courses are awarded for each exam, and the score required, can be viewed from the link below.

 - Specific courses required for the Genetics degree can be earned through AP exams in Calculus, Statistics, Chemistry, and Physics.
 Other AP exams can give credit for courses in humanities, social sciences, or other general education electives required by the college.
+IB coursework can also count for Chemistry.

-- Credits awarded from AP exams counts towards the total of 120 credits required for the B.S. degree.
+- Credits awarded from AP and IB exams counts towards the total of 120 credits required for the B.S. degree.
 These courses are not considered as part of the calculation to determine ISU grade point average.